• Skip to primary navigation

 Be Prepared: Know Your Triggers

 When exposed to the person causing harm to them, a person with PTSD may react, for example.
-If a person with depression suffers a significant instance of life-changing circumstances, such as a death of a close loved one, that can trigger their depression to worsen, breaking through medication treatment.
+If a person with depression suffers a significant instance of life-changing circumstances, such as the death of a close loved one, that can trigger their depression to worsen, breaking through medication treatment.

 What Are the Common Mental Health Relapse Triggers?